-- b Form adjectives from these words by using the correct suffix and making any other necessary changes.
+b Form adjectives from these words by using the correct suffix and making any other necessary changes.

-- 1 ambition 5 emotion

-- child 6 help

-- decide 7 respect

-- 4 depend 8 society
+1 ambition 5 emotion 2 child 6 help 3 decide 7 respect 4 depend 8 society

-India's post-millennial generation is the largest youth population of any country.
-More than 40 percent of India's 1.4 billion population is under 25.
+Tndia's post-millennial generation is the ▲ largest youth population of any country.
+More than 40% of India's 1.4 billion population is under 25.
 Like other postmillennials around the world, they have grown up in a time of financial insecurity.
 What also sets this generation apart is that they are digital natives.
-Living in a digital world, they are exposed to diverse cultures, unusual people, and unique life stories.
-This has made them self-aware and eager to express their own identities.
+Living in a digital world, they are exposed to diverse cultures, unusual people and unique life stories.
+This has made them self-aware and keen to express their own identities.
 While their parents might have had more conservative experiences and have been more likely to follow in the footsteps of their own parents, post-millenials seem more ready to experiment with ways of being themselves.

-Brother and sister Sanatan and Savitri Mahto became a YouTube sensation in 2019 when they started posting videos of themselves performing Bollywood dance routines from their village in northeast India.
-Savitri trained as a school teacher, and Sanatan studied political science at the post-graduate level.
+Brother and sister Sanatan and Savitri Mahto became a YouTube sensation in 2019 when they started posting videos of themselves performing Bollywood dance routines 35 from their village in north-east India.
+Savitri trained as a school teacher, and Sanatan studied Political Science to post-graduate level.
 He is thankful for the money his videos have brought the family; they have recently built their own studio in the family home.
-He is happier still that they have brought about some social change.
-Formerly, in rural areas such as this, young people usually would have gone into the same jobs as their parents.
-"My message for the youth is very simple," says Sanatan.
-"Don't waste time pursuing such careers for which you don't have any aptitude, and instead concentrate on your passion."
+He is happier still that 40 they have brought about some social change.
+Formerly, in rural areas such as this, young people would usually have gone into the same jobs as their parents.
+'My message for the youth is very simple,' says Sanatan.
+'Don't waste time pursuing such careers for which you don't have any aptitude and instead concentrate on your passion.'

 Twenty-four-year-old Ramila Weerasinghe, who works in a famous high-class hotel in Colombo, Sri Lanka, loves her job as a chef.
-But she has also been working as a volunteer in her free time, counseling vulnerable women-a role she is just as proud of.
-She did not study psychology in college, but she has instinctive enthusiasm and empathy, which makes her a natural counselor.
+But she has also been working as a volunteer in her free time, counselling vulnerable women - a role she is just as proud of.
+She did not study psychology at university, but she has instinctive enthusiasm and empathy which make her a natural counsellor.

 Santosh Jadhav grew up watching his grandfather grow okra and tomatoes on their small family farm.
 He took over the farm when he was 22 and started to research better ways to farm with limited water.
-Combining his newfound knowledge with a passion for movies, he has been posting instructional videos under the account "Indian Farmer" ever since.
-In a country where over 40 percent of the population works in agriculture, it was a smart move.
+Combining his new-found knowledge with a passion for film, he has been posting instructive videos under the account 'Indian Farmer' ever since.
+In a country where over 40% of the population works in agriculture, it was a smart move.